justerhan/nuxt3-starter-codyhouse/README.md

    2. Place the component SCSS file into `assets/css/codyhouse/main/components/` folder.
    3. Import the new SCSS file by adding a `@use` statement in `assets/css/codyhouse/main/_components.scss`
    4. Create a new vue component by adding a `.vue` file in `./components` folder.
-   5. Add the component HTML in the `<template>` section and copy and paste any component JS into the `mounted()` function of `<script>`
+   5. Copy and paste the component HTML into the `<template>` tag section from [codyhouse component library](https://codyhouse.co/ds/components)
+   6. Copy and paste the component JS in the `<script>` tag section's `mounted()` function from [codyhouse component library](https://codyhouse.co/ds/components)
+   7. ...modify components as needed to make them dynamic

-    By default, `components/confetti-btn.vue` has been added for you as an example.
-See file comments for more info.
+    By default, `components/confetti-btn.vue` has been added for you as an example component.
+See comments in that file for more info.

 ## 🧐 What's inside?

-A quick look at the top-level files and directories you'll see in a Gatsby project.
+A quick look at the top-level files and directories you'll see in this Nuxt3 project.

     .
     ├── node_modules/